TestEssence/FluentGherkinCSharp/README.md

-#FluentGherkinCSharp
+# Fluent Gherkin: a functional approach for Given When Then

-A c# implementation of the functional [approach](https://dzone.com/articles/a-new-approach-to-given-when-then) for test code propoed by [Gabriel Deliu](https://dzone.com/users/1031037/gabriel.deliu.html).
+C# implementation of the functional [approach](https://dzone.com/articles/a-new-approach-to-given-when-then) for test code propoed by [Gabriel Deliu](https://dzone.com/users/1031037/gabriel.deliu.html).

 ---
 Test Code Example (xUnit):